rpat9/rpat9/README.md

 ## 💼 Professional Experience

 **Freelance Software Engineer** @ Hometown Liquor | *May 2025 - July 2025*
-- 🚀 Doubled monthly revenue to $40,000 with full-stack e-commerce platform (React, TypeScript, FastAPI, PostgreSQL)
+- 🚀 Increased monthly revenue by 45% to $40,000 by developing and deploying a full-stack e-commerce platform using React, TypeScript, FastAPI, and PostgreSQL for 750+ products
-- 📈 Increased customer conversion by 25% through mobile-first UX
+- 📈 Raised customer conversion rate by 25% by designing a mobile-first UX with search-optimized product discovery built on indexed queries achieving sub-200ms response times
-- ⚡ Reduced database load by 30% with Algolia search achieving sub-200ms latency
+- ⚡ Achieved 99.9% backend reliability by implementing 35+ RESTful FastAPI endpoints with Supabase PostgreSQL, modular routing, input validation, and automated testing
-- 🔧 Built multi-service backend with comprehensive testing for real-time inventory management
+- 🔧Reduced database load by 30% by integrating Zustand-based global state management that eliminated redundant API calls and synchronized cart data in real time

 ---